scrtlabs/SecretNetwork/docs/validators-and-full-nodes/join-validator-mainnet.md

 Penalties for downtime:

 - Slashing of 1% of your and your delegators' staking amount.
 - Jailing for 10 minutes of your validator node.
-You don't earn block rewards for this period and at the end must manually unjail your node with `scrtcli tx slashing unjail --from <key-alias>`.
+You don't earn block rewards for this period and at the end must manually unjail your node with `secretcli tx slashing unjail --from <key-alias>`.

 ### Slashing for double-signing